Creative Embodied Supervision

 I am a Registered Somatic Movement Therapist, have a Diploma in Counselling and have been working in the field of body and movement for the last 20 years.
 I’m on the teaching faculty of the Institute for Integrative Bodywork & Movement Therapy and am visiting lecturer at a number of UK Universities (University of London, Goldsmiths: MA in Dance Movement Psychotherapy; UCLan: MA Dance and Somatic Well-being).

 I have worked in a range of Statutory, Voluntary and Independent Sectors.
 I have experience of work in Adult Community Mental Health, Learning Disability, Older People, Early Years Education and Adoption Services.
-I have had roles of social worker, play worker, support worker, massage therapist, community arts worker, therapist and trainer.
+I have had roles of mental health worker, play worker, massage therapist, community arts worker, therapist and trainer.
 More details here.

 During my time working with Paul we have explored some of the themes that come up for me in relation to my work and clients.
 I have valued the creative way through which we have explored these themes which offer me fresh perspective and insight and allow me to contact the wisdom of my body.